plcstevens/comufyrails/README.md

 ## Usage

-TODO: Link to gists displaying the examples.
+TODO: How to use this gem.

 ## Contributing